-Dubai Chamber Of Commerce Partners With Noon To Support Smes In Establishing Digital Presence

-Mohammad Ali Rashed Lootah:“In today's digital age, having a strong online presence is crucial for business growth and sustainability.
-Dubai Chamber of Commerce is committed to supporting the growth of businesses by underlining the importance of ecommerce and developing a strong online presence in our increasingly connected world.”
-The chamber hosted a special webinar with the participation of over 200 companies aimed at raising awareness among local SMEs about the benefits of developing an online presence.
-Designed to equip participants with the knowledge and tools required to establish and grow their digital presence effectively, the session came as part of a series of programmes and initiatives launched with key partners to support the growth and sustainability of businesses in Dubai.
+Dubai Chamber of Commerce partners with Noon to support SMEs in establishing digital presence

-Dubai, – Dubai Chamber of Commerce, one of the three chambers operating under the umbrella of Dubai Chambers, has partnered with Noon to host a special webinar to raise awareness among local SMEs about the benefits of developing an online presence.
+(MENAFN- BCW Global) Dubai, UAE – Dubai Chamber of Commerce, one of the three chambers operating under the umbrella of Dubai Chambers, has partnered with Noon to host a special webinar to raise awareness among local SMEs about the benefits of developing an online presence.
 The partnership aims to support the growth of ecommerce sales and expand the digital presence of Dubai-based businesses.

 The insightful session came as part of the chamber’s efforts to support the growth and sustainability of businesses in Dubai and attracted more than 200 participants.
 Designed to equip SMEs with the knowledge and tools needed to establish and enhance their online presence, the webinar focused on ways to drive increased sales through digital channels in line with evolving consumer preferences.
 In addition, representatives from Noon highlighted how retailers can grow their online presence easily and cost-effectively by leveraging the services available on the company’s platform.